 Visit Eric’s website to check out more of his brilliant work: http://www.ericgyamfi.com/

 As well as being a brilliant writer, Eloghosa is an extraordinary documentary photographer.
 Her photographs are raw and she always seems to capture moments that some of us would probably miss.
 In a way, she forces us to recognise the various faces, stories, and lives in our midst.

 Visit Eloghosa’s Instagram page to check out her fascinating photographs: @theforgetterseye

 Lubabetu Abubakar (Nigerian)

 Lubabetu’s work ranges from street photography to fashion photography.
 Her experimentation with light and colour is unique and her gorgeous portraits of dark-skinned models are a personal favourite.
 Lubabetu’s work deserves to appear in various international fashion and lifestyle magazines to allow for a wider recognition of the beauty of dark skin, as well as to ensure that her talents are not overlooked.

 Visit Lubabetu’s website to check out more of her work: lubabetuabubakar.com

 Ussi’n Yala (Gabonese)

 Ussi’n is a photographer based in Gabon.
-When he is not photographing the streets of Libreville, he is developing highly significant conceptual projects.
-For instance, Ussi’n recently published a new conceptual photo series titled Pink Albino.
-It consists of several portraits of an albino man holding flowers.
-According to Ussi’n, the purpose of this project is to emphasise “the beauty and sensitivity” of albino people who are sometimes bullied and treated poorly by those who perceive them as different.
+When he is not photographing the streets of Libreville, he is developing significant conceptual projects.
+For example, Ussi’n recently published a new conceptual photo series titled Pink Albino.
+It consists of several portraits of a man with albinism holding flowers.
+According to Ussi’n, the purpose of this project is to emphasise “the beauty and sensitivity” of people living with albinism since they are typically bullied and treated poorly by those who perceive them as different.
 Ussi’n’s willingness to use photography as a means to alleviating social issues is commendable and should be imitated.